teamup-apps-for-good/fin-lit-quest/README.md

 heroku run rake db:seed
 ```

+You will also need to configure the proper environment variables, such as the key to the credential store.

 ## Resetting the Database

 If the migration history is changed or breaking database changes are committed, you may need to completely reset the database.
 You will need the heroku CLI installed.